These are my personal book notes of The $100 Startup by the author Chris Guillebeau.

-If you like what you read, please visit the author's website and buy the book.
+If you like what you read, please consider buying the book from the author.

 - Author: Chris Guillebeau

 - Subtitle: Reinvent the way you make a living, do what you love, and create a new future